wolframkriesing/site-stitcher/content/tidbits.md

 entire blog post about.
 Just make it findable.
 My private stackoverflow, without the wrong code that one could copy ;).

-## HTML: Usage of Headings, Sections
+## Semantic HTML: Usage of Headings, Sections

 Wondering how to layout and use `<section>`, `<h1>`, `<h2>`, etc. I came across the first place one should read on MDN